Five tips to combat sleep disorders

 The different sleep disorders

-What causes sleep disorders?
+What are the causes of sleep disorders?

-Sleep disorders can affect anyone, but certain factors increase the risk: stress , anxiety, chronic pain, exposure to screens before bedtime, or even side effects of certain medications.
+Sleep disorders can affect anyone, but certain factors increase the risk: stress , anxiety, chronic pain, exposure to screens before bedtime, or side effects of certain medications.

 To take action on a daily basis and limit the impact of these disorders, here are five simple tips to apply.